acs2405/LSysGen/README.md

 As you can see, any pair of ambiguous rules can bring non determinism to our l-system, even without explicit set of weights.
 Also, when two rules with `!` weight are available for some character, the first one will be always applied.

 For parametric l-systems, you can just add parameters to any character in the left or right.
-The char to be replaced can define its parameters' names and even define a condition (optional).
+The char to be replaced can define its parameters' names and a condition can be set for the rule to be executed (optional).
 The right side can specify arguments for its characters.
 For example:

 ```
 a(x, y) -> b(x, y-1)
-b(x, y | y >= 0) -> a(x+1, y)c(y)
+b(x, y): y >= 0 -> a(x+1, y)c(y)
 ```

 Expressions in the right side or condition can use parameters of that rule, global constants and a special variable `i` that equals the number of the current iterations (`0` in axiom, `1` in first iteration, `2` in second, etc.)